John Oswald (revolutionary): Religious views

-Oswald was a professed atheist, a position consistently reflected in his writings and noted by contemporaries such as Henry Redhead Yorke.
-In his 1786 satirical pamphlet, Ranae Comicae Evangelizantes; or, The Comic Frogs Turned Methodist, he criticised religious enthusiasm and mocked Methodist preachers, expressing his opposition to organised religion.
+Oswald was an atheist, a position reflected in his writings and noted by contemporaries such as Henry Redhead Yorke.
+In his 1786 satirical pamphlet Ranae Comicae Evangelizantes; or, The Comic Frogs Turned Methodist, he criticised religious enthusiasm and mocked Methodist preachers.

-Oswald reiterated his irreligious stance while living in revolutionary France.
-In Le gouvernement du peuple ("The People's Government"; 1793), Oswald argued against the role of religion in public life and government, describing Christianity as an "imposture" and advanced arguments characteristic of radical Enlightenment secularism.
+Oswald reiterated his irreligious views while living in revolutionary France.
+In Le gouvernement du peuple (1793), he argued against the role of religion in public life and government, described Christianity as an "imposture", and advanced arguments associated with radical Enlightenment secularism.
 Although exposed to Hinduism during his military service in India, he rejected its theological claims, including reincarnation.

 Reception

 Oswald received some recognition during his lifetime.
 He was included in Francis Marshall's Catalogue of Five Hundred Celebrated Authors of Great Britain, Now Living (1788), which described him in a fourteen-line entry.

 His political views attracted both support and criticism.
 He was attacked in the British press as a dangerous Jacobin.
-In March 1793, Edmund Burke cited Oswald's Constitution for the Universal Commonwealth in the House of Commons, describing it as an example of radical democratic thought.
-His name became associated in England with violent republicanism, while in France he was seen as part of the expatriate British revolutionary network, though not fully assimilated into its ranks.
+In March 1793, Edmund Burke cited Oswald's Constitution for the Universal Commonwealth in the House of Commons, presenting it as an example of radical democratic thought.
+In England, his name became associated with violent republicanism; in France, he was part of the expatriate British revolutionary network, though not fully assimilated into it.

 Oswald's name later appeared in literary contexts.
-William Wordsworth used the name "Oswald" for the antagonist in his play The Borderers (written 1795–1797, published 1842), though it is unclear whether this was intended as a direct reference to John Oswald.
+William Wordsworth used the name "Oswald" for the antagonist in his play The Borderers, written between 1795 and 1797 and published in 1842, though it is unclear whether this was intended as a direct reference to John Oswald.

 Oswald's service in the French Revolutionary Army attracted attention in Britain.
-At one point, the Scottish author Dr. William Thomson proposed an unsubstantiated theory that Oswald and Napoleon Bonaparte were the same person, citing similarities in character and interests.
+At one point, the Scottish author William Thomson proposed an unsupported theory that Oswald and Napoleon Bonaparte were the same person, citing similarities in character and interests.
 The claim was dismissed after General Pasquale Paoli affirmed his personal knowledge of Bonaparte's early life, including having acted as his godfather.